mstksg/inCode/copy/entries/io-monad-harmful.md

 Anyways, I don't mean that this "IO Monad" is something to be avoid.
 What I mean is that the phrase "IO Monad"...it's got to go.
-It has its usages, but 99.9% of times it is used, it is used improperly.
+It has its usages, but 99.9% of times it is used, it is used improperly, with much damaging effects.
 So let's go ahead with stopping this nonsense once and for all, okay?

 So I'll say it here: